Academic Program Policies

-- On completing the semester students will receive official transcripts from Ben Gurion University.
+- On completing the semester students will receive official transcripts from academic institutions.
 You will be asked to provide us the address of the school where you would like your transcripts to be sent on completion of the semester.
 A copy of the transcript will be sent to your home as well.
 For more information and/or to acquire additional transcripts, please refer to the transcript section on our website.

-- All exams at the Arava Institute are taken at the Ben Gurion University campus in Eilat; as per their regulations.
-Therefore, it is not possible for students to leave early and have exams adjudicated elsewhere including at other academic institutions.
+- It is not possible for students to leave early and have exams adjudicated elsewhere including at other academic institutions.

 - This is a full-time program with a weekly schedule of courses and activities scheduled Sunday through Thursday.

 - Please check the academic calendar for your semester’s dates.
 You are expected to be present for the full duration of the program, including orientation and wrap-up.